Skip to content

 Sinensis vs Assamica

 The two main taxonomic varieties used to make the tea that we drink are Camellia Sinensis var.
 Sinensis and Camellia Sinensis var.
 Assamica.
-Sinensis has smaller leaves and prefers slightly cooler climates.
-Assamica has larger leaves and grows best in warmer climates.
-Left to grow in their natural state the Assamica tends to grow into a larger tree.
+Sinensis has smaller serrated leaves and prefers slightly cooler climates.
+It can grow to about six feet tall.
+Assamica has broader leaves with less serration and grows best in warmer climates.
+It is typically found in Assam and Yunnan.
+Left to grow in its natural state the Assamica tends to grow into a larger tree.
+It can get to be over 50 feet tall.
+The two varieties hybridize readily.

+Growers select the varieties they use for many reasons.
+Drought resistance and cold hardiness are both traits that may help improve production.
 The cultivar does not change if a plant is grown in a different place.
 Tie Guan Yin is still Tie Guan Yin if it is grown in Anxi, China and Muzha, Taiwan.
-Growers select the varieties they use for many reasons.
-Drought resistance and cold hardiness are both traits that may help improve production.
+That being said, the terroir where tea is grown does affect the taste.

 Anji Bai Cha – a cultivar known for its pale leaves